FVDEDFOREVR/Framelab-Compiler/README.md

 ## What This Repository Contains

-This repository contains the **FrameLab compiler**, which transforms FrameLab `.fl` interface definitions into production UI components.
+This repository contains the **FrameLab compiler**, which transforms Framelab `.fl` interface definitions into production UI components.

 Current compiler targets: